Tavirutyutyu/PasswordManager/README.md

 # 🔑 Password Manager

 A simple password manager written in Python.
+I wrote this program from scratch to improve my python skills.

 ## Technologies Used
 - 🐍 Python